Michelle La Roche - Head of Faculty Spanish/ French Teacher

 The Modern Foreign Languages department has a fun and positive environment that engages students in all aspects of language learning.
 Our aim is to make learning enjoyable and allow students, of all abilities, to discover the world of other languages and cultures through games, interactive activities, student-led exercises and research projects.

-All teaching is done in target language allowing students to hear and speak the language from the moment they walk through our doors.
-Students are actively encouraged to practise the same skills at home and often enjoy teaching their parents, carers and siblings words and phrases they have learned in their lessons – allowing them to explore their own learning through teaching.
+Most teaching is done in target language, allowing students to hear and speak the language from the moment they walk through our doors.
+Students are actively encouraged to practice the same skills at home and often enjoy teaching their parents, carers and siblings words and phrases they have learned in their lessons – allowing them to explore their own learning through teaching.
 We believe that this helps bring families together in learning something new, or reviving something from past school days.

-In year 9, students learn either French or Spanish, dependent on their achievements in year 7 and 8.
-This is when we start to introduce elements of learning that will push our students to achieve their very best at GCSE.
+In year 9, M band students continue learning both French or Spanish.
+Students in N and O bands will study one language to allow them to persevere to the level of language needed to opt for a GCSE in a language.
+This is when we start to introduce elements of learning that will push our students to achieve their very best.

 We challenge, enthuse and engage our students to achieve their very best.